Get a demo

 In terms of money and convenience, flat lays are the go-to option.
 They are faster, easier to set up, more flexible to arrange, require less space, and are useful for many types of fashion and lifestyle items.

-4. Different types of photo shots for different purposes
+4. Different types of shots in ecommerce fashion photography for varied purposes

 Fashion photography is versatile, offering you numerous options to showcase your product.
 But different shots might play a different role.
 Read on to find which one does the trick for you.